Faxn/faxn.github.io/experience.md

 - Fixing Friends and family's computer problems since high school.
 - Maintain and support my own personal Linux server and a friend's Linode VPN.
 - Enjoy cooking and creating recipes of my own.

+### Undergrad at RIT

+- Rochester Institute of Technology Rochester, NY
+- 4 years in Computer Science
+- Degree Not Awarded, Not Expected.
+- Credits: 128 (SH)